DIY Wedding Crinoline

-There’s been a lot of talk on Weddingbee about “other” wedding dresses, meaning the dress you wear to your rehearsal dinner, shower, and/or bachelorette party.
+There’s been a lot of talk on Weddingbee about “other” wedding dresses, meaning the your rehearsal dinner dress, bridal shower dress, and/or bachelorette party dress.
 In fact, it was Weddingbee that introduced me to the concept of wearing a white dress to all wedding events (not that I needed to be introduced to the concept of wearing certain colors, but you get what I mean).

 I promise you I’m not wearing opaque white tights.
 That’s my real leg color…

-I wish I could provide you with a tutorial, but I actually used a pattern for the bodice (crazy, I know).
+I wish I could provide you with a tutorial for this DIY wedding crinoline, but I actually used a pattern for the bodice (crazy, I know).
 It’s the dress pattern featured in the Burdastyle Sewing Handbook, if you’re curious.
-I also used Casey Brown’s circle skirt tutorial, and I sort of haphazardly attached the top to the bottom.
-You don’t want to see a close-up of the zipper area.
+I also used Casey Brown’s circle skirt tutorial (similar here), and I sort of haphazardly attached the top to the bottom.
+You don’t want to see a closeup of the zipper area.
 Trust me.
-You’ll notice the skirt is really poofy too, sort of Mad Men-esque, to use an already overused phrase.
+You’ll notice the skirt is really poofy too, sort of Mad Men--esque, to use an already overused phrase.

 Image via The Gloss

 I was going for a less costumey version of Betty Draper.
 As I always am…

 When this show first came on the air, I stupidly thought her skirt was poofy because it had a lot of fabric, or maybe because the fabric was stiff and draped differently.
 Both are partly true, of course, but now that I’ve been reading sewing blogs a lot more, I realize she was most definitely wearing a crinoline!
 After all these years of failing to achieve maximum poofiness—exhibit A, my engagement pics dress—I finally discovered the secret to poofiness!